-I don’t care about presents at all—like AT ALL—and he knows that.
-All I wanted was a greeting or acknowledgement that it’s my birthday, and nothing.
+I don't care about presents at all—like AT ALL—and he knows that.
+All I wanted was a greeting or acknowledgment that it's my birthday and nothing.
 He knew my birthday was coming up but just completely forgot that today is THE day.

 He tried to apologize but just didn't sound sincere (or maybe I just didn't want to listen to his reasoning, not sure).
 Do I have the right to feel shitty or am I overreacting?

 Happy birthday!
 Sorry he forgot.
 To answer your questions: Do you have the right to feel shitty or are you overreacting…

 You have the right to feel any way you wish, and you are not overreacting—you’re just reacting.
 But neither of these answers made you feel any better, did they?
 So, let’s make a plan for next year:

 One month before your birthday, tell him, “Hey!
 My birthday is in a month.
 Do you want to do something special with me then?
 Maybe we could go to a museum, or you can take me to dinner, or a film.
 What do you think?”
 Chat about it, get agreement on how you’ll celebrate, and make a plan.